DaviDevMod/focus-trap/README.md

 The reason why _tabbable_ is not being used directly as a dependency is that the hook aims to be as light and fast as possible and _tabbable_ is, for the purposes of this hook, too powerful.

-The hook leaves the responsibility of choosing focusable and tabbable elements up to the browser, and only tests the tabbability of the first and last supposed-to-be-tabbable elements in the trap.
+The hook leaves the responsibility of choosing focusable and tabbable elements up to the browser, and only tests the tabbability of a few (from 2 to 4) key elements in the trap.
 The whole _tabbable_'s logic is oversimplified to about 50 lines of code.

 ## Development status